RagtagOpen/freefrom-compensation-mailer/README.md

 }
 ```

+_The response status may also be `RESULTS_QUEUED` if Mandrill hasn't yet sent the email._

 If one of the upstream APIs fails, a `424 FAILED DEPENDENCY` response with the following is returned:

 ```json